Bryant Neal Vinas: Charges and guilty plea

 Vinas was charged with conspiracy to murder U.S. nationals, providing material support to al-Qaeda, and providing "expert advice and assistance" (in relation to the information about the LIRR).
 The charges carried a maximum penalty of life in prison.

 He originally pleaded "not guilty".
 But he switched and pleaded guilty to all three charges on January 28, 2009, in United States District Court in the Eastern District of New York before Judge Nicholas G. Garaufis.

 Cooperation

 Vinas has cooperated with law enforcement and intelligence officials, providing information and playing the role of key prosecution witness in at least two terrorism trials in Europe.

-In these trials, his testimony has placed suspects in al-Qaeda training camps, linking them to the terrorist network.
-In addition, he has provided what intelligence officials have described as a "treasure trove" of valuable information about the workings of the al-Qaeda network; as a speaker of Arabic, Dari, and Urdu who had rare contact with al-Qaeda leadership and participated in extensive training, he is uniquely familiar with the organization.
+In these trials, his testimony has linked suspects to al-Qaeda training camps and the terrorist network.
+He has also provided information about the structure and operations of al-Qaeda, according to intelligence officials.
+As a speaker of Arabic, Dari, and Urdu who had contact with al-Qaeda leadership and participated in training, he is familiar with the organization.

 The cooperation from Vinas has been described as a major intelligence progress in understanding the process of Western-born potential jihadists getting through to terrorist training in remote areas of Pakistan.
 As of July 2009, he was reported to be in the custody of United States Marshals in an undisclosed location in New York State.